-Graysbys are light brown or gray in color, with small brown or red spots covering its body.
-An additional three to five spots often appear along the base of the dorsal fin.
+The graysby is light brown to gray in color, with small brown or red spots covering its body.
+An additional three to five spots often appear along the base of its dorsal fin.

-Graybys are found in coral reefs, in areas where they can hide in caves and crevices.
-They are most active at night, when they come out of their hiding spots to feed on fish and crustaceans.
+This species of grouper is found in coral reefs, often hiding in caves and crevices.
+They are most active at night when they come out of their hiding spots to feed.

 Graysbys feed on small fish and crustaceans such as crab and shrimp.